1. Blog

 2. There is no scientific evidence that raw diets are beneficial to a dog’s health.

 There is no evidence that proves the benefits of feeding raw, but there is evidence of the health risks.
-There are multiple studies in peer-reviewed scientific journals that report contamination in animal-source proteins.
+Multiple studies in peer-reviewed scientific journals report contamination in animal-source proteins.

 Despite a gross lack of scientific evidence to support the supposed health benefits of raw diets, proponents downplay the reported risks.